happypeter/LGCB/book/vim_basic_move.md

 I do not use $ very often.

-usually when we go to the end of line, we actually want to append sth to the line, so it's best that, we have a shortcut that takes us to the end of line and switch to insert mode at the same time. luckily vim has that and it is
+usually when we go to the end of line, we actually want to append sth to the line, so it's best to have a shortcut that takes us to the end of line and switch to _insert mode_ at the same time. luckily __vim__ has that and it is

     A

 try it :)